One Of Hawaii's Top Auto Accident

 Just keep in mind that every adjustor and every insurance company is different.
 Some adjusters are very motivated to settle.
 Perhaps they get bonuses based on how many cases they settle.
 Other adjustors seem to have no motivation whatsoever to settle cases.
 They don’t return phone calls or respond to settlement offers.
 Some adjusters are happy when you give up on the negotiation and take the case to court.
 This just means the claim is off their desk and on the desk of their attorney.
 Some adjustors get bonuses for settling cases for lower amounts than their value.
 It seems like each December the adjustors are a little more motivated to settle cases; perhaps because their holiday bonus is dependent on it.

-In conclusion, in order to effectively negotiate with an insurance company, you need to be patient.
+In conclusion, in order to negotiate effectively with an insurance company, you need to be patient.
 You need to be calm and cool.
-In general, if you’re willing to wait it out you can end up with a much better settlement than you would have if you were in a big hurry.
+In general, if you’re willing to wait it out, you can end up with a much better settlement than you would have if you were in a big hurry.
 Also, don’t think that you have to be nasty with insurance adjustors.
 It won’t work.
 They’ve seen it all.
 They’ve been threatened.
 They’ve been yelled at.
 They’re used to almost anything.
 Most likely, if you are nice, patient, and firm, you’ll end up with a settlement you’re happy with.